 The artists regularly use their processes of production of physical works, as a means to narrate a story or exhibit a conceptual metaphor.
 Every element of their process and completed artworks are bound together with equal relevance, allowing the viewer multiple access points whilst implicitly reflecting upon the metaphysical nature of their studies.

 Through immersive installations they playfully utilise fun and surrealism as tools to access deeper layers of their subject matter, inspiring viewers to engage in further explorations of their own.

 Both Walter and Zoniel have practiced art since childhood.
 Walter was born and raised in the heart of London.
 The urban landscape was his favorite and most comfortable domain where he would create installations in the street.
 Wandering the concrete complexes of his locality at night and responding to the terrain and the mentalities that he came across, he would create pieces to inspire thought within his peers placing them publicly to be stumbled across in the day.
 Inspired by the workings of the universe he focused his interests in the studies of science and Nebular theory before teaching himself photography.

 Zoniel was born by the sea and raised in the hills of North Wales.
-Early life illness inspired a deep fascination of the capabilities of the human mind and its perception, which grew into a desire to capture and represent those things through the arts.
+Early life illness inspired a deep fascination with the capabilities of the human mind and its perception, which grew into a desire to capture and represent those things through the arts.
 Seeking out a means to further explore this fascination, as a teenager she renounced her worldly belongings and moved to a Tibetan Buddhist Monastery where she studied meditation and Tibetan arts under the guidance of a Master Artist and many High lamas.